 Using a word wall in any subject is an amazing tool that you can give to your students.
 Since we’ve stopped using traditional dictionaries and textbooks in most schools, students don’t have access to consistent vocabulary words with their definitions and examples.
 They’ve come to rely on asking their teacher what a word means every time they don’t remember a word’s meaning.
 Or even worse, they won’t ask at all and will just “skip” it.

 I used a word wall while teaching grades 4, 5, and 6 in both math and science.
-I didn’t have a ton of space to leave up an entire year’s worth of vocabulary, but with every unit, I’d switch out the domain-specific words.
+I didn’t have enough space to leave up an entire year’s worth of vocabulary, but with every unit, I’d switch out the domain-specific words.
 Each vocabulary card featured the word, definition, and an example.
 The visuals are beneficial for all of your students – including ELL and special education students.

 I encouraged students to use the vocabulary word walls every time they needed to.
 I was teaching my students to use their resources and not just rely on asking me what something means.
-They were even allowed to get up out of their seat and use the word wall during a test if needed.
+They were even allowed to get up from their seat and use the word wall during a test if needed.
 (I didn’t let them take their test or anything to write with along with them.
 They were not allowed to approach the wall if someone else was there to keep them from talking during a test.)
 This helped my students develop a natural tendency to seek out information themselves during the school year.

 DIGITAL MATH Vocabulary WORD WALLS

-Back before Google Classroom existed I had students copy the words and definitions into their notebooks.
+Back before Google Classroom existed, I had students copy the words and definitions into their notebooks.
 Sometimes they were able to draw examples.
 Sometimes it was too difficult to do well enough to get the point across.
 I wanted a way for students to access our word walls at home but didn’t want to copy pages and pages of vocabulary cards for them.

 Now that schools have jumped into digital learning, teachers have found ways to give their students access to resources at home.
 This is a huge asset!
 But, not every resource that is created for teachers is meant to go directly into the hands of students.
 A PDF of word wall cards isn’t going to do a student any good.

-USING WITH DISTANCE LEARNING
+USING WITH Remote LEARNING

 First, decide how you want to use the digital word wall.